 Step 1: Initial Consultation With a Tampa Bankruptcy Attorney

-The initial consultation is a two-way exchange of information between you and an experienced bankruptcy lawyer at our firm.
+The initial consultation is a two-way exchange of information between you and an experienced bankruptcy lawyer at our law firm.
 You have the opportunity to explain your current situation to us and discuss what you hope to gain by filing for bankruptcy.
 In return, we will explain how the bankruptcy process works in Florida and propose comprehensive, personalized solutions to solve your financial troubles.
 We will fully explain each possible legal option available to you, including the advantages and drawbacks that may occur with each proposed course of action.
 At the end of the consultation, you should have a firm understanding of all of your options and be confident in deciding which course of action is best for your needs.
 Whether you decide to file for Chapter 7, 13, 11, pursue negotiations with your creditors, or do nothing and weather the storm, you will never be charged for the initial consultation and everything you discussed with us will remain confidential.

 Step 2: Credit Counseling

 Current bankruptcy law requires debtors to complete two credit counseling sessions, one before filing for bankruptcy and another session after submitting the petition for bankruptcy.
 The credit counseling sessions are conducted by nonprofit credit counseling agencies that have been approved by the U.S. bankruptcy trustee.
 Florida Law Advisers will provide you with a list of approved counselors in your area for each counseling session.
 The credit counseling should last for about an hour and can be done either in person, over the phone or online.
 A bankruptcy attorney at our firm will guide you through the credit counseling process and be available to answer all your questions.